-Encouraging, equipping, and empowering Scotland's corporate sector
+Encouraging, equipping, and empowering Christians in Scotland's corporate sector

 verb, thrived or throve, thriven, thriving.